AutomationML/AMLEngine2.1/Documentation/Aml.Engine.CAEX.Extensions/ObjectWithBaseClass/DeleteInheritedElement.md

 ObjectWithBaseClass.DeleteInheritedElement Method
 =================================================
-AutomationML 2.1 APIDeletes the inherited element.
+Deletes the inherited element.
 According to CAEX [DIN EN 62424:2008-08 A.2.4.1 (pp.48-49)], deleting of inherited properties is possible by redefinition of the corresponding data again in the child object with the ChangeMode attribute set to "deleted".

   **Namespace:**  [Aml.Engine.CAEX.Extensions][1]
   **Assembly:**  AML.Engine (in AML.Engine.dll)